 29 April 2016, Lima, Peru: NAP-GSP and UNDP have provided technical assistance to Peru to advance their NAP process, by working closely with the Ministry of Environment to advise them on the development of the NAP roadmap.
 NAP-GSP has also provided an overview of the UNFCCC guidelines for NAP, and shared experiences of other countries supported by NAP-GSP to a multi-stakeholder working group during a support mission in April 2016.

-- The Government of Ghana has developed a long list of climate change action programs to implement over the 2015-2020 timeframe.
-Since there are budget constraints, the government is identifying high priority programs based on systematic and robust cost-benefit analysis (CBA).
+The Government of Ghana has developed an extensive list of climate change action programs to implement over the 2015-2020 timeframe.
+The government is identifying high priority programs based on systematic and robust cost-benefit analysis (CBA).

 Ghana CBA Workshop

 > Calculate NPV CBA - Step 6